 Trauma Informed Care

-Trauma informed care means that together we carry the awareness and heartache and the sense of danger that might linger in the body and mind following a single or series of traumatic events.
+Trauma informed care means that in the session we carry awareness and heartache around the sense of danger that might linger in the body and mind following a single or series of traumatic events.
 That sense of danger can drastically impact all aspects of life, including relationships, work, self care, and moving forward.

 Emotionally Focused Therapy (EFT)